SameerFGupta/NeuralC/README.md

 Weights are initialized using **Xavier uniform initialization**: values drawn from a uniform distribution over `[-limit, +limit]` where `limit = sqrt(6.0 / (fan_in + fan_out))`.
 Biases initialize to zero.
 This ensures activations neither vanish nor explode at the start of training.

 ### 3. Forward Pass
 Input flows left → right through each layer transition.
-Each neuron computes a weighted sum plus bias, then passes it through sigmoid.
+Each neuron computes a weighted sum plus bias, then passes it through ReLU.
 The final layer collects raw logits and passes them through **softmax**, producing a probability distribution across the 10 digit classes.

 ### 4. Loss
 **Categorical cross-entropy**: `L = -log(p_correct)` where `p_correct` is the predicted probability assigned to the true label.
 A small epsilon (`1e-9`) guards against `log(0)`.

 ### 5. Backpropagation
 Error flows right → left.
 The output layer delta is the exact softmax + cross-entropy gradient: `predicted - one_hot_target`.
-Hidden layer deltas are computed by propagating that error back through the weight matrices, scaled by the sigmoid derivative at each neuron's activation.
+Hidden layer deltas are computed by propagating that error back through the weight matrices, scaled by the ReLU derivative at each neuron's activation.

 ### 6. Training Loop
 Mini-batch SGD with batch size 32.
 Each epoch shuffles the training indices (Fisher-Yates), iterates through all 60,000 samples in batches, accumulates gradients, averages them across the batch, then applies the weight update.
 Test accuracy is evaluated at the end of every epoch with no weight modifications.